Kerimpyy/cwy-chat-with-yourself-/README.md

 # cwy-chat-with-yourself-
-Yoe just chat with yourself
+You just chat with yourself